-There are different churches in the world that claim the Holy Grail.
-The cathedral in Valencia is one of the serious candidates though (together with the Cathedral of Genua, Italy).
-People from all over the world come to see the Grail.
+- There are several churches in the world that claim the presence of the Holy Grail.
+The cathedral in Valencia is one of the most serious candidates though (together with the Cathedral of Genoa in Italy).
+People from all over the world come to Valencia de behold the Holy Grail.

-A believer or not in these kind of legendary Christian stories, there’s certainly a lot of history surrounding the cup.
+- A believer or not in these kinds of legendary Christian stories, there’s certainly a lot of history surrounding the beautiful cup.
 For example, in connection with the crusades or the life & times of King Arthur.
-(I know, my namesake…but you Better call me Art)
+(I know, my namesake…but in this case you Better call me Art)

-While we stood in line to get a ticket, I saw people sneaking into the cathedral to my left.
-No problem for me, but afterwords I learned that without an entrance ticket you don’t have access to certain parts of the cathedral.
+While we stood in a long line to get a ticket, I saw people sneaking into the cathedral to my left.
+No problem for me, but afterwards I learned that without an entrance ticket you don’t have access to certain parts of the cathedral.

 One of them being the Capillo del Santo Cáliz or Chapel of the Holy Grail.
-A beautiful chapel where you can behold the famous cup.
+A beautiful chapel in itself where you can admire the famous cup.
 Basically a simple design, but made of beautiful agate and – admittedly – embellished later on.

 If you have one, bring your student card.
 Even our daughter – who’s studying in Quito, Ecuador – got discounts on tickets everywhere in Spain.
 Entrances to museums, monuments, churches & other attractions.